Do not be wise in your own eyes; fear the Lord and shun evil. This will bring health to your body and nourishment to your bones. Proverbs 3:7-8

 Why nutrition?
 It was a toss up - sport or food: physiotherapist or dietitian.
 I got accepted into physio but an afternoon of bashing the back of a smoker while she retched thick flem (postural drainage) into a basin, and another afternoon of rubbing a rugby player's hairy calf muscles was too much touching for a 17 year old.
 I chose the non hands-on option.

 I was a dietitian for over twenty years and I loved it!
-I worked in hospitals and the Heart Foundation of Australia; in corporate health and food industry: Woolworths (Qld), NZ Beef and Lamb and others; in sport: Brisbane Lions AFL team and in research: coaxing post-MI patients to eat olive oil, avocado and peanuts.
+I worked in hospitals, corporate health, food industry and sport: National Heart Foundation of Australia, Woolworths (Qld), NZ Beef and Lamb and the Brisbane Lions AFL team.
+I worked in research: coaxing post-MI patients to eat olive oil, avocado and peanuts.
 I spoke on radio, TV and to hundreds of medical and community groups.
-I wrote for various magazines including the Healthy Food Guide (NZ and Australia) and at www.nutritionchic.com.
+I wrote for magazines including the Healthy Food Guide (NZ and Australia) and at www.nutritionchic.com.